 Action number Action 1.2 Advocate for regional investigation of Sustainable Development Goals (SDGs) of the 2030 Agenda for Sustainable Development by EMRC, and consider relevance to transition of the City's EMS to the ISO 14001: 2015 standard.
-1.3 Transition the City's EMS to the ISO 14001: 2015 standard, with certification achieved following 2018 external audit.
+1.3 ransition the City's EMS to the ISO 14001: 2015 standard, with certification achieved ollowing 2018 external audit.
 3.2 Obtain "as constructed" digital designs for stormwater drainage upon completion of the Tonkin Highway upgrade, and incorporate into the City's Intramaps system.
 3.7 Revise the City's Process Map for "Obtaining Approval for Ground Disturbing Works at Aboriginal Heritage Sites", based on the Noongar Standard Heritage Agreement.
 3.8 Revise the the City's Process Map for "Clearing of native vegetation" to include referrals under the Environmental Protection and Biodiversity Conservation Act 1999.

-1.2 At time of next review of Policy NB1 Environmental Purchasing, investigate additional provisions to support reduction in single use disposable plastics and make reference to consideration of the life cycle impacts of procurement.
-2.2 Solidaration of the life syste impacts of production.
+At time of next review of Policy NB1 Environmental Purchasing, investigate additional provisions to support reduction in single use disposable plastics and make reference to consideration of the life cycle impacts of procurement.
 Provide information to assist local businesses and residents to adapt following introduction of the Plastic Bag ban, and promote further reduction of single use disposable plastics.
-3.1 Implement foreshore stabilisation works at Garvey Park, Ascot Racecourse foreshore and other priority sites for erosion control.
-3.2 Undertake biological surveys (fauna and/or macroinvertebrates) of restoration sites to monitor changes in local ecology.
-3.3 Undertake updated flora surveys of key natural areas to monitor changes and plan for future restoration.
-3.6 Develop an Urban Forest Policy to reinforce and support the objectives of the City's Urban Forest Strategy and the Canopy Plan currently under development.
-4.1 Undertake major report on results of stormwater monitoring of nutrient and non-nutrient contaminants and review the Sampling and Analysis Plan.
-4.2 Deviant trut as an area and activities within 50 as of modern deviations are union improving Review turf management activities within 50m of wetlands (including mowing, irrigation and application of fertiliser, wetting agents and soil amendments), against environmental best practice.
-5.6 Consider relevance and benefits of evaluating the City against sustainability frameworks such as the CRC for Water Sensitive Cities Index.
-5.7 Develop an Environmental Sustainability events checklist to assist City staff when planning and delivering events on behalf of the City 6.2 Review the Local Climate Change Adaptation Action Plan.
-6.3 Consider WALGA's revised Climate Change Policy Statement in annual review of the Council Policy Manual.
-6.4 Consider WALGA's Discussion Paper on Divestment in Fossil Fuels: Opportunities for Local Governments at time of next review of Policy BEXB 35 Investment of Funds.
+Implement foreshore stabilisation works at Garvey Park, Ascot Racecourse foreshore and other priority sites for erosion control.
+Undertake biological surveys (fauna and/or- macroinvertebrates) of restoration sites to monitor changes in local ecology.
+Undertake updated flora surveys of key natural areas to monitor changes and plan for future restoration.
+Develop an Urban Forest Policy to reinforce and support the objectives of the City's Urban Forest Strategy and the Canopy Plan currently under development.
+Undertake major report on results of stormwater monitoring of nutrient and non-nutrient contaminants and review the Sampling and Analysis Plan.
+Review turf management activities within 50m of wetlands (including mowing, irrigation and application of fertiliser, wetting agents and soil amendments), against environmental best practice.
+Consider relevance and benefits of evaluating the City against sustainability frameworks such as the CRC for Water Sensitive Cities Index.
+Develop an Environmental Sustainability events checklist to assist City staff when planning and delivering events on behalf of the City Review the Local Climate Change Adaptation Action Plan.
+Consider WALGA's revised Climate Change Policy Statement in annual review of the Council Policy Manual.
+Consider WALGA's Discussion Paper on Divestment in Fossil Fuels: Opportunities for Local Governments at time of next review of Policy BEXB 35 Investment of Funds.